👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 6. WebApplicationFactory<TEntryPoint> is used to create a TestServer for the functional tests.
 TEntryPoint is the entry point class of the SUT, usually Program.cs.

-7. We can add CustomeWebApplicationFactory.cs in our test project to create a custom WebApplicationFactory<TEntryPoint>.
-We can then add a static RunTest helper method with Func<HttpClient, Task> delegate to run the test.
-This method will create a TestServer and HttpClient instance and then call the delegate with the HttpClient instance.
-The TestServer and HttpClient instances are disposed after the delegate completes.
+7. We can add CustomWebApiFactory.cs in our test project to create a custom WebApplicationFactory<TEntryPoint>.
+We can then override ConfigureWebHost method to set the environment to Test.
 This is shown in the below code.

 That's it we are all set.
 Now its time to write our first functional test.
 Let's write a test to check if the API returns the expected response.